Native grains bring future potential

-Indigenous Australians have been eating native plants and animals for an estimated 60,000-plus years, with thousands of bush tucker sources providing them with an abundance of meats, fruits, vegetables, nuts, roots, seeds and insects.
-But the use and availability of native Australian foods was drastically reduced by white colonisation, which introduced European farming systems and foods, restricted Indigenous Australians’ access to traditional lands and destroyed large amounts of native habitat.
+Indigenous Australians have been eating native grains, plants and animals for an estimated 60,000-plus years.
+Thousands of bush tucker sources provided them with an abundance of meats, fruits, vegetables, nuts, roots, seeds and insects.
+But the use and availability of native Australian foods was drastically reduced by white colonisation.
+This introduced European farming systems and foods, restricted Indigenous Australians’ access to traditional lands and destroyed large amounts of native habitat.
 Incredibly, until the 1990s, the only native Australian food being cultivated commercially was the macadamia nut.

 But with climate change and an exploding population creating a need for more sustainable food systems, experts are now looking to traditional Indigenous agricultural practices as a potential solution.
-Farming native foods would not only provide Australia with a more environmentally friendly way to produce nutritious food, it’s also a chance to celebrate a rich food culture that has long been overlooked and misunderstood, and could provide more Indigenous Australians with culturally sustainable economic opportunities.
+Farming native foods would not only provide Australia with a more environmentally friendly way to produce nutritious food; it’s also a chance to celebrate a long-overlooked and misunderstood food culture.
+Further, it could provide more Indigenous Australians with culturally sustainable economic opportunities.

 Making bread with dancing grass

-Black Duck Foods is an Indigenous social enterprise founded by Indigenous author and native food expert Bruce Pascoe that is working to reengage people with traditional agricultural practices and create native Australian food systems.
+Black Duck Foods is an Indigenous social enterprise founded by Indigenous author and native food expert Bruce Pascoe.
+It’s working to reengage people with traditional agricultural practices and create native Australian food systems.
 The goal is to use the business as a pathway for promoting economic development for Indigenous Australians.

 “Black Duck Foods was created in response to a number of different factors,” says Black Duck Foods General Manager Chris Andrew.
 “One most glaring one is the fact that Indigenous Australians only see about one percent of the bush tucker revenue generated each year.
-We are keen to try and create systems where that value is better placed – and more equitably placed – back with First Nations people.”
+We’re keen to try and create systems where that value is better placed.
+More equitably placed – back with First Nations people.”

-Black Duck Foods predominantly farms native grasses such as mandadyan nalluk (dancing grass), but also native tubers such as the yam daisy or murnong, foods which come from Yuin country on NSW’s south coast.
-The business is working to find the most culturally, environmentally and economically viable ways to farm these foods so that others who come after them won’t have to start from scratch.
+Black Duck Foods predominantly farms native grasses such as mandadyan nalluk (dancing grass).
+It also grows native tubers such as the yam daisy or murnong.
+These are foods that come from Yuin country on NSW’s south coast.
+The business is working to find the most culturally, environmentally and economically viable ways to farm these foods.
+That way, others who come after them won’t have to start from scratch.

-“We’ve gone through processes of food safety regulations; we’ve looked at harvesting, threshing, processing and milling techniques,” Andrew says.
-“We’re looking at the full farm to plate story, so we get a better handle on the industry and so we can ensure that at each point, there’s an opportunity for employment and enterprise for Indigenous Australians.”
+“We’ve gone through food safety regulations; we’ve looked at harvesting, threshing, processing and milling techniques,” Andrew says.
+“We’re looking at the full farm-to-plate story, so we get a better handle on the industry.
+Also so we can ensure that at each point, there’s an opportunity for employment and enterprise for Indigenous Australians.”

 Sharing the knowledge